KiyonoKara/HTTPS-Requests-Scala/README.md

 ## Author Notes
 This repository is more of a wrapper for several Java & Scala classes, but it still implements the ability to make HTTP/HTTPS requests.
 There are a number of things that can improve and other things surrounding HTTP/HTTPS than can have more implementation(s).

+## Project Status
+Complete.
+A more finalized and maintained version of this is currently a library.

 ## Contributing
 Read about contributing to this repository [here](CONTRIBUTING.md).